Tharmeem1999/Global_Black_Money_Transactions-PowerBI_Analysis/README.md

 ## Visualizations

-The Analysis includes the following visualizations:
+This Analysis includes the following visualizations:

 -  Map Visualization: Displays the countries where transactions occurred, with bubble sizes representing transaction amounts (USD).
 -  Donut Chart: Shows the distribution of transactions by risk score, with the count of transactions as values.